tonywu7/feedly-link-aggregator/README.md

 ----

 For the `urls` exporter, the following features are available.
 Use the `-h`/`--help` option for a complete documentation:
-`python -m feedly export urls --help`.
+`python -m aggregator export urls --help`.

 #### Output template